Maui Scuba Diving Fish Guide

 Whitetip Reef Shark

 These sharks are the most common reef shark sightings on shallow reefs around Maui.
 They are generally harmless to divers since their diet consists of small fish, octopus, and crustaceans.
-Unlike other sharks that must constantly swim to breathe, these sharks can pump water across their gills allowing them to rest on the bottom during the day.
+Unlike other sharks that must constantly swim to breathe, White Tip Reef Sharks can pump water across their gills allowing them to rest on the bottom during the day.

 Their susceptibility to overfishing, coupled with a slow reproductive rate has led to their listing as Vulnerable by the IUCN.
 Hawaiʻi recently outlawed catching, harming, or killing sharks in state waters.
 If properly regulated this will help maintain their populations.